-Our mission is to inspire and connect people through the world created by author, illustrator and early American lifestyle icon, Tasha Tudor.
+To inspire and connect people through the world created by author, illustrator and early American lifestyle icon, Tasha Tudor.

 Board of Trustees

 Winslow Tudor, Tasha’s grandson, brings an expertise for all things Tasha Tudor that could only be achieved by growing up next door.
-Winslow was a founding member of the family business, Tasha Tudor and Family Inc.; maintains Tasha Tudor’s Vermont homestead and published his first book The Tasha Tudor Family Cookbook in 2016.
+Winslow was a founding member of the family business, Tasha Tudor and Family Inc.; maintains Tasha Tudor’s privately owned Vermont homestead and published his first book The Tasha Tudor Family Cookbook in 2016.

 Ann Beneduce, Tasha Tudor’s longtime editor and friend, joined the Tasha Tudor Society as a founding board member, introducing the idea of creating a Chapter program.
 Ann was an editor of children’s books from 1960, when she joined the J.B.
 Lippincott Co.
 She subsequently held top posts at World Publishing Company, T.Y.
 Crowell, and the American subsidiary of William Collins Publishers before founding her own imprint, Philomel Books, as a division of the Putnam Publishing Group devoted to quality trade books for young readers.
 Read More